What causes melasma?

 3. Genetic predisposition

 Genetic predisposition is another important factor.
 People with a family history of melasma are more likely to develop the condition.
-Ethnic backgrounds can also influence the prevalence of melasma, with people with darker skin being at greater risk.
+Ethnic background can also influence the prevalence of melasma, with people with darker skin at greater risk.

-Some cosmetic products and skin treatments can irritate the skin and trigger excessive melanin production.
-It is therefore advisable to use suitable and gentle products for the skin, especially for those who are predisposed to melasma.
+Certain cosmetics and skin treatments can irritate the skin and trigger excessive melanin production.
+It is therefore advisable to use suitable, skin-friendly products, especially for those predisposed to melasma.

 What are the different types of melasma?